ngfelixl/flight-api/README.md

 which performs an HTTP get request to that URL.
 Or you install the VSCode extension [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) and import the collection saved under **./tools/powerus-flights-api-collection.json**.

+### API Debugging

+Start the app as usual.
+Navigate to the VSCode debugger, select **Attach to NestJS API** and run it.
+The debugger is configured in a way that it auto attaches when the app is served and refreshes on save.